Fully Lattice-Linear Algorithms: Background: Types of Lattice-Linear Systems

 \section{Background: Types of Lattice-Linear Systems}

 Lattice-linearity has been shown to be induced in problems in two ways: one, where the problem naturally manifests lattice-linearity, and another, where the problem does not manifest lattice-linearity but the algorithm imposes it.
-We discuss these in \Cref{subsection:ll-problems} and \Cref{subsection:ll-algos} respectively.
+We discuss these classes of problems in \Cref{subsection:ll-problems} and \Cref{subsection:ll-algos} respectively.